YichenTang97/TF-WPTD/README.md

 # Supplementary code for data synthesis and denoising

+This package contains supplementary code for our work following [1] (details will be available after been published).
 The package includes all necessary code and data for synthesising EEG trials (with or without error-related potentials - ErrPs) and performing single trial denoising.
-Both the novel threshold-free wavelet packet transform-based denoising (TF-WPTD) method (proposed) and the so-called NZT method (baseline) are included.
+Both the novel threshold-free wavelet packet transform-based denoising (TF-WPTD) method (proposed) and the so-called NZT method (baseline) [2] are included.

-This package also provides a notebook that performs denoising steps and illustrates denoising results.
+This package also provides a notebook (`Simulation_and_denoising_example.ipynb`), performing denoising steps and illustrating denoising results.

-The EEG data synthesis was based on the real human EEG recorded in our previous work [3].
-The data synthesis and TF-WPTD method are described in Methods.pdf.
+The EEG data synthesis was based on the real human EEG recorded in our previous work [1].
+The data synthesis settings and the TF-WPTD method are briefly described in `Methods.pdf`.

 # How to run the sample notebook